 - 1 General Description - A. What is the IT system name and the name of the program office that owns the IT system?
-IT System Name: Remote Patient Monitoring/Home Telehealth Medtronic (RPM/HT-M)

-Program Office: Office of Connected Care / Telehealth & Scheduling.

-- B. What is the business purpose of the program, IT system, or technology and how it relates to the program office and agency mission?

-The RPM/HT-M is utilized by the VA to provide a home/remote telehealth monitoring program for Veterans.
+IT System Name: HTH-MED Assessing (HT-MA) Program Office: Office of Connected Care / Telehealth Services. - B. What is the business purpose of the program, IT system, or technology and how it relates to the program office and agency mission?
+The HT-MA system is utilized by the VA to provide a home/remote telehealth monitoring program for Veterans.
 The system's functions are, on a daily basis and in a secure manner, to remotely acquire specific Veteran health information.
 The information is then reviewed, categorized, prioritized, and presented to the VA Care Coordinator to monitor the health of a Veteran. - C. Who is the owner or control of the IT system or project?
-VA Owned and non-VA Operated IT system maintained in VAEC-AWS. - 2.
-Information Collection and Sharing - D. What is the expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual?

-Approximately 55,000 Veterans generally with comorbidities.
+VA Controlled / non-VA Owned and Operated - 2.
+Information Collection and Sharing - D. What is the expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual?Approximately 50,000 Veterans generally with comorbidities. - E. What is a general description of the information in the IT system and the purpose for collecting this information?

-- E. What is a general description of the information in the IT system and the purpose for collecting this information? - Personal Identifiable Information (PII) and Personnel Health Information (PHI) collected in order for VA Care Coordinators to monitor a Veteran's health at home. - F. What information sharing conducted by the IT system?
-A general description of the modules and subsystems, where relevant, and their functions. - The RPM/HT-M system acquires/maintains Veteran PHI and data through a Veteran's completion of an electronic health status questionnaire via multiple proprietary modalities including Commander Flex (CD390), InterVIEW (IOS/Android), LinkView (video) and TeleResponse.
-RPM/HT-M also acquires/maintains Veteran and limited VA Care Coordinator PII data (for enrollment and patient management purposes) from the VA managed VistA and Oracle Health Cerner Electronic Health Record systems.
-RPM/HT-M shares PII/PHI data with VA managed VistA and Oracle Health Cerner Electronic Health Record systems.
-See section 4.1 and 5.1 for more specific information. - G. Is the system is operated in more than one site, and if so, a description of how use of the system and PII is maintained consistently in all sites and if the same controls are used across sites? - The information system will reside within VAEC-AWS and will be consistently managed across one or more availability zones. - 3.
-Legal Authority and SORN - H. What is the citation of the legal authority to operate the IT system?
-RPM/HTH-M has a FIPS 199 categorization of High, has the legal authority to operate under Title 38, United States Code, Sections 501(b) and 304, and collects information under VA SORN 24VA10A7 / 85 FR 62406 - Patient Medical Records - VA.24VA10A7/85 FR 62406 - Patient Medical Records-VA. - I. If the system is in the process of being modified and a SORN exists, will the SORN require amendment or revision and approval?
-If the system is using cloud technology, does the SORN for the system cover cloud usage or storage?
+Personal Identifiable Information (PII) and Personnel Health Information (PHI) collected in order for VA Care Coordinators to monitor a Veteran's health at home.

+- F. What information sharing conducted by the IT system?
+A general description of the modules and subsystems, where relevant, and their functions. - The HT-MA system acquires/maintains Veteran PHI and data through a Veteran's completion of an electronic health status questionnaire via multiple proprietary modalities including Commander Flex (CD320/390), NetResponse Web, and TeleResponse.
+HT-MA also acquires/maintains Veteran and limited VA Care Coordinator PII data (for enrollment and patient management purposes) from the VA managed VistA and Oracle Health Cerner Electronic Health Record systems.
+HT-MA shares PII/PHI data with VA managed VistA and Oracle Health Cerner Electronic Health Record systems.
+See section 4.1 and 5.1 for more specific information. - G. Is the system is operated in more than one site, and if so, a description of how use of the system and PII is maintained consistently in all sites and if the same controls are used across sites?